Poikilos/pypicolcd/README.md

 * There are 8 blocks (8 rows of blocks) from top to bottom (the official driver calls this a "line" which is misleading since it is an irreducible 8 pixels tall)
 * long command:
   * has 11 bytes plus a length byte and data bytes
-  * purpose is to select and write block and zone (but cannot select odd zones and cannot change x pixel location except in relative positioning which is not usually used with long command)
+  * purpose is to select&write block&zone (but cannot select odd zones and cannot change x pixel location except in relative positioning which is not usually used with long command)
   * absolute positioning when `[8]` is 0x40 (always use 0x40 for long command)
 * short command:
   * has 4 bytes plus a length byte and data bytes